Patient-specific solution of the electrocorticography forward problem in deforming brain: Discussion

 \section{Discussion}

-In this paper, we presented a novel methodology for patient-specific solutions of the intracranial electroencephalography (iEEG) or electrocorticography (ECoG) forward problem that accounts for the brain shift caused by craniotomy and insertion of subdural grid electrodes.
+Intracranial electroencephalography (iEEG) and electrocorticography (ECoG) are in clinical practice often used without numerical modeling \citep{khosropanah_etal_2020_eeg, ryvlin_etal_2014_epilepsy, scherg_etal_2019_taking}, which can certainly be considered useful in planning of epilepsy surgery.
+Neverthelss, these methods are qualitative, and, even when successful, may lead to large resections \citep{vakharia_etal_2018_getting}.
+Advanced mathematical modeling and analysis of iEEG and ECoG signals may one day lead to single voxel size accuracy in SOZ localization.
+In this paper, we presented a novel methodology for patient-specific solutions of the iEEG or ECoG forward problem that accounts for the brain shift caused by craniotomy and insertion of subdural grid electrodes.
 The method relies on biomechanics-based image warping to transform the original preoperative image data to the predicted postoperative configuration with implanted intracranial electrodes.
 Through the analysis of a real, patient-speciﬁc case from Boston Children’s Hospital, we have shown that it is possible to apply biomechanical modeling using a meshless approach to compute the deformation field within the brain arising from invasive electrode placement.
 We used the computed deformation field to warp preoperative MRI and DTI into the postoperative conﬁguration of the brain.
 This provides a highly detailed map of the electrodes relative to neurological landmarks, and an accurate representation of the postoperative brain geometry which is required as an input to the iEEG forward model.

 We generated an efficient pipeline to numerically solve the iEEG forward problem on real patient-specific data, that consists of a fast classification algorithm using diffusion tensor images.
 The automated DTI-based brain tissue classification takes less than a minute.
 The time required to solve the biomechanical model for image warping was approximately 10~min, and a further hour to process the results and register the deformation field.
 Once the deformed geometry is made available, the construction of the iEEG forward model can be completed in a few hours.
 The solution of the iEEG forward problem takes a few minutes, which includes assembly of the system of linear equations and its solution, as well as data input and output.